freqtrade/freqtrade/docs/sql_cheatsheet.md

 ## Fix trade still open after a manual sell on the exchange

 !!!
 Warning
-  Manually selling on the exchange should not be done by default, since the bot does not detect this and will try to sell anyway.
+  	Manually selling a pair on the exchange will not be detected by the bot and it will try to sell anyway.
-  /foresell <tradeid> should accomplish the same thing.
+  	Whenever possible, /forcesell <tradeid> should be used to accomplish the same thing.

+		It is strongly advised to backup your database file before making any manual changes.

 !!!
 Note
   	This should not be necessary after /forcesell, as forcesell orders are closed automatically by the bot on the next iteration.

 ```sql
 UPDATE trades